It’s time for yet another mortgage match-up, so without further ado, here’s a biggie: “Renting vs. buying a home.” Or a townhouse for that matter…

 Well, the obvious advantage is that you actually gain home equity, or ownership in your home.

-Additionally, owning might be a cheaper alternative than renting these days in many markets across the United States thanks to the low interest rates on hand.
+Additionally, owning might be a cheaper alternative than renting these days in many markets across the United States thanks to the low interest rates available.

 Do a simple online search and you’ll find plenty of places where it’s “better to buy than rent.”